seL4/isabelle/src/Tools/VSCode/extension/README.md

     "editor.wordBasedSuggestions": true,
     ```

-## Notable Limitations of Isabelle/VSCode
+## Known Limitations of Isabelle/VSCode

   * Lack of specific support for the `IsabelleText` fonts: these need to be
-  manually installed on the system and configured for VSCode (cf.
+  manually installed on the system and configured for VSCode (see also
   `$ISABELLE_FONTS` within the Isabelle environment).

-    **Note:** As the Isabelle fonts continue to evelove, installed versions need
+    **Note:** As the Isabelle fonts continue to evolve, installed versions need
     to be updated according to each new Isabelle version.

   * Isabelle symbols are merely an optical illusion: it would be better to make